All Episodes

 Now it's skyrocketing back up in New York because of this idiot mayor and dopey governor we have in New York.

-So it's you know it's all a matter of leadership.
+So it's all a matter of leadership.

-Rudy Rudy took hell I mean he took on they called him every name in the book but he was saving lives and many of the lives he was saving were minorities in New York that had never gotten the protection they deserved.
+And many of the lives he was saving were minorities in New York that had never gotten the protection they deserved.

-You know I look at this I I look at these shootings in Chicago every weekend back when Obama was president Biden was vice president I'd scroll the names of of all the people that were shot in Chicago those that were shot and murdered in Chicago nobody seemed to pay any attention to it.
+Back when Obama was president, Biden was vice president, I'd scroll the names of all the people that were shot in Chicago, those that were shot and murdered in Chicago.

 Nobody wants to know everybody's name because they can't politicize it.

-We have a hundred cops already this year that have been shot and killed in the line of duty that's a lot of cops.
+We have 100 cops already this year that have been shot and killed in the line of duty.

-It's a it's a horrible job.
+It's a horrible job.

-And now we're demonizing police and we sit back and you know the media and Democrats they won't even call you know cops under fire with rocks and bricks and and frozen water bottles and Molotov cocktails um you know they they won't even say it's it's a riot and when it's obviously a riot or burning down the police precincts or taking over police precincts and commandeering them.
+And now we're demonizing police and we sit back and, you know, the media and Democrats, they won't even call, you know, cops under fire with rocks and bricks and frozen water bottles and Molotov cocktails.

-Let me respond to that please because uh there's a common refrain I hear from people who you know they backed the blue oh well you know it's basic it reminds me I don't remember the guy's name but it reminds me of that uh I think it was either British or American and uh military officer who was responding to the Indians who wrote him a letter complaining about how many casualties the Indians just suffered.
+Oh, you know, it reminds me, I don't remember the guy's name, but it reminds me of that, I think he was either British or American military officer who was responding to the Indians who wrote him a letter complaining about how many casualties the Indians just suffered.

-Oh well well what about Chicago?
+Oh, well, what about Chicago?

-Well what about Camden?
+Well, what about Camden?

-Well what about Philly?
+Well, what about Philly?

 What about Newark?